flagarde/GRPCAnalysor/README.txt

 INSTALL:
 =========

-First : git submodule update --init --recursive https://github.com/flagarde/GRPCAnalysor.git
+First : git clone --recursive  https://github.com/flagarde/GRPCAnalysor.git

 See INSTALL file in the main directory for more informations about installation.